 Life stage: The posterior chamber inflates during a specific developmental time frame.
-In zebrafish, the posterior chamber inflates around 96 h post fertilization (hpf) which is 2 days post hatch.
+In zebrafish, the posterior chamber inflates around 96-120 hpf which is 2-3 dph.
 In the fathead minnow, the posterior chamber inflates around 6 dpf.
+In medaka, the swim bladder inflates around 2 hours post hatch (hatching occurs around 8 dpf) (Horie et al., 2022).
 Therefore this KE is only applicable to the embryonic life stage.